 Spare Drift Wheels And Tyres

 We don’t think you need telling that drifting kills tyres, so a set of spare wheels and tyres to take with you is a wise move.
 Any will do, especially when you’re new to it; just chuck ‘em on the back, keep your good wheels and tyres on the front, and go for it.

-Despite what people may think, you can’t learn to drift by reading a book or watching a DVD, you need to get out there and try.
+Despite what people may think, you can’t learn to drift by reading a book or watching a DVD – not even by just studying this drifting guide.
+You need to get out there and try it first-hand.
 However, here are some important tips to help you on your way…

 Drop the front pressure to 25-30psi for maximum grip, raise the rears to 45-55psi to help them spin up easier.
 All drift days will have a free air compressor to use, so you can adjust the rear pressures to either increase or decrease grip depending how the car feels after a few runs.

 At first it feels the weirdest thing to do in the world, but with drifting you do very little steering with your hands; you do most of it with the pedals.
 When you’re sideways it’s next to impossible to countersteer fast enough with your hands, and if you try it, you’ll be spinning out most of the time.
 However, let go of the steering wheel, and providing the suspension isn’t too misaligned, your steering wheel will self-centre faster than you ever can.

 Let’s face it, going balls out sideways everywhere on the limit means you will prang your car a bit, especially when you’re learning.
 So don’t worry about making your car too pretty, as if you do, you’ll be too scared to take it to the limits, and that’s where the fun is.

 Don’t Be Scared To Try